-sq. ft. to sow Χ 1 acre = acres Χ PLS lbs = lbs of seed 1 43,560 sq. ft Acre • Seeding Sedges, Rushes and Saxifrage - A Special Case Sedges, rushes, and some small seeded wetland perennials (an some vernal pool annuals) need four things to germinate: 1) good soil contact; 2) high soil temperatures; 3) water; and 4) light.
-Given these criteria, sedges, rushes, and Saxifrage species should be broadcast sown only.
+sq. ft. to sow Х 1 acre = acres Χ PLS lbs = lbs of seed 1 43,560 sq. ft Acre • Seeding Sedges, Rushes and small seeded wetland forbs - A Special Case Sedges, rushes, and some small seeded wetland perennials such as Saxifrage (an some vernal pool annuals) need four things to germinate: 1) good soil contact; 2) high soil temperatures; 3) water; and 4) light.
+Given these criteria, sedges, rushes, and small seeded wetland forbs should be broadcast sown only.
 Extensive wet prairie restoration is occurring in the West Eugene Wetlands.
 The Ecologist for the project notes they broadcast sow sedges and forbs in the fall due to the inaccessibility of the sites during the winter.
 She recommends sowing at a very high rate and over a period of two years if possible.
 If there is still sufficient rain and the site is accessible, a late-winter seeding is also possible (most sedges need 1 month of cold-moist stratification).
 This ensures the seed is on a wet soil surface when the daytime temperatures heat the soil.
 She also notes the establishment can be affected by soil fertility.
 Pressing the seed into the soil will help improve seed/soil contact.
 Legumes:

 Legumes have a hard seed coat.
 If planted in the fall, most legumes will germinate by spring after they are scarified in nature.
-However, if you're planting late-winter or early-spring they will benefit from a light scarification before sowing.
+However, if you are planting late-winter or early-spring they will benefit from a light scarification before sowing.
 Use fine sandpaper (150 grit).
 Tape one piece of sandpaper into a bin with sides and rub small amounts of seed on it with an additional piece of sandpaper.
+You can also shake them in a tin can with small gravel.
 Thirty seconds should do it (the seed coat should look dull).
 SUGGESTED BROADCAST SOWING METHODS FOR NATIVE SEED NOTE: For drilling suggestions, please see "Native Willamette Valley Oak Habitat and Prairie Restoration Site-Preparation and Seeding Information" on our Stewardship, Site Preparation Page.
 Sowing Success Criteria: